 - Easy Biking – Although Aspen has countless hardcore mountain and road-bike rides, it is also a great place to take a cruise.
 The Rio Grande Trail is a gently sloping, mostly paved surface that runs 40 miles from Aspen to Glenwood Springs and has countless stops along the way for a perfect picnic.
 Eight miles outside of town, stop into the Woody Creek Tavern, a former hangout of the late Hunter S. Thompson, for their famous margaritas and massive plates of nachos.

 - We-Cycle – Aspen’s answer to bike-sharing is We-cycle, allowing locals and visitors a bike when they need it and where they need it, with more than 100 bikes and 15 stations around town.
-New this season, We-Cycle will now offer the first 30 minutes of every We-Cycle ride fare free to all riders.
+We-Cycle offers the first 30 minutes of every We-Cycle ride fare free to all riders.
 We-Cycle launched in 2013, making Aspen the first-ever resort town to have an official bike-sharing program.

 - Tuesday Cruiseday is a group of 100-plus town bike riders who cruise through town every Tuesday night beginning at 6:30 p.m.
-The free ride begins and ends at the Aspen Brewing Co. on Galena St. Come as you are, but make sure you have a bike!
+The free ride begins at Aspen Tap on Galena St and ends at Smuggler Park at sunset.

 - Take a ride up some of the same mountain passes that one of the world’s greatest cyclists does — Aspen resident, Tour De France competitor and USA Pro Challenge winner, Tejay van Garderen does some of his training here, which serves as a testament to the excellent road-biking conditions in the valley.
 Some rides, such as the road to the Maroon Bells, are devoid of vehicles during certain hours and perfect for high-altitude training.